Nishant Ratnakar Editorial and Documentary Photographer+91-9845312614

 Isn’t it an irony that the very place that gives you a hostile atmosphere is actually known for hospitality business?

 Where are we heading to?
 In Bangalore, the elitism divide seems to be heading to public spaces too.
-There is a move by government to regulate entry to places like cubbon park and lal bagh through electronic ID cards which comes at a price and is supposedly regulated at a highly restrictive application process.
+There is a move by the government to regulate entry to places like cubbon park and lal bagh through electronic ID cards which come at a price and is supposedly regulated by a highly restrictive application process.

 It is a matter of shame and disgust...This should make to the headlines in Bangalore Mirror ....its a pity that these hotels and individuals alike treat you looking at your vehicle nishant.